ys0325/Getting-and-Cleaning-Data-Project/README.md

 # Getting-and-Cleaning-Data-Project
+This repository contains the following files:
+1. README.md, this file, which provides an overview of the data set and how it was created.
+2. tidy.txt, which contains the data set.
+3. CodeBook.md, the code book, which describes the contents of the data set (data, variables and transformations used to generate the data).
+4. run_analysis.R, the R script that was used to create the data set (see the Creating the data set section below)

 This is the course project for the Getting and Cleaning Data Coursera course.
 The R script, run_analysis.R, does the following:

 1. Download the dataset if it does not already exist in the working directory